Clinics and Services

 Please visit the dispensary for more information.

 We hold Saturday morning flu clinics every autumn at both the main Fakenham Surgery and the Walsingham Branch Surgery.
 Dates are announced well in advance and advertised in the surgery, on the website, and in surgery notes.
 Once we have received our flu vaccinations, patients eligible for a free flu vaccination can request a vaccination at reception and a practice nurse will administer the vaccination at the earliest opportunity (Please note this may involve a short wait) or sign up to one of our flu clinics.
-For housebound patients, or those too unwell to get to the surgery, we can arrange a home visit from a practice nurse or a district nurse to give the vaccination.

 Minor surgery is offered, including removal of moles and cysts, joint injections, cryotherapy and treatment of in-growing toenails, in our fully equipped minor surgery room.